-In Talbot County, youth participate in 4-H through venues including community clubs led by volunteers, in-school and after-school programs, and community events such as the Talbot County Fair, public speaking contests, and the Mid-Shore STEM Festival.
-Members choose from a variety of projects including public speaking, leadership, community service, visual arts, food and nutrition, sewing, photography, animals, gardening, science/technology, and many others.
+In Talbot County, youth participate in 4-H through community clubs led by volunteers, in-school and after-school programs, and community events including the Talbot County Fair.
+Members participate in projects including public speaking, leadership, community service, visual arts, food and nutrition, sewing, photography, animals, gardening, science/technology, and many others.

 Talbot County 4-H Clubs

 Feel free to contact our volunteer club leaders and arrange to visit their monthly club meetings.
 Continue visiting club meetings until you find a club that meets your family's interests.
-Then the leaders and the 4-H staff can help you enroll your child if you have trouble with the online system.
+Then the leaders and the 4-H staff can help you enroll your child in the 4-H Online enrollment system.

 Bay 100